The Wise Janitor

 Minnesota, USA

 I grew up in a chaotic household.
-As an adult, my brother was diagnosed as manic-depressive, however as a child I just thought he was a troublemaker.
-Between my parents getting divorced and my brother constantly creating one type of crisis or another I felt alone and confused.
+As an adult, my brother was diagnosed as manic-depressive, but as a child, I just thought he was a troublemaker.
+Between my parents getting divorced and my brother constantly creating one type of crisis or another, I felt alone and confused.

-I made up stories of the kind of life I wanted — to avoid telling people my pain and confusion.
+I made up stories of the kind of life I wanted to avoid telling people about my pain and confusion.

-I found peace in a neighborhood church, however by my senior year in high school, even church didn’t help.
-My mom attended a different church and I felt very lonely watching families sit together, attending mass and youth events.
+I found peace in a neighborhood church.
+However, by my senior year in high school, even church didn’t help.
+My mom attended a different church, and I felt very lonely watching families sit together during mass and youth events.

-The Wise Janitor And, after high school graduation, many people I knew would be moving in separate directions, which only increased my stress and loneliness.
-Many friendships fell apart around me, as people started preparing themselves to move on with their lives.
-The drama in my life seemed to be never ending.
+After high school graduation, many people I knew would be moving in separate directions, which only increased my stress and loneliness.
+Many friendships fell apart as people started preparing themselves to move on with their lives.
+The drama in my life seemed to be never-ending.

-Easily one of the kindest people during this time of my life was a custodian at my high school in Minnesota.
-His name was Bob and he was easily old enough to be my grandfather.
+One of the kindest people during this time of my life was a custodian at my high school in Minnesota.
+His name was Bob, and he was easily old enough to be my grandfather.
 He’d been my bus driver when I was younger.
 Although I drove myself starting in my sophomore year, Bob and I kept up friendly conversations in the hallways at the school.

 I wish I had kept in touch with Bob when I went off to college.
 Although it’s been almost 20 years, I still think of Bob fairly often.
-I hope that he, and his family he loved so dearly, had a wonderful life.
+I hope that he and the family he loved so dearly had a wonderful life.
 He truly helped me relax even on the worst of days.

-I wish Bob had been able to receive an award that showed people truly realized that he was an incredibly insightful man who loved his job, cared about the students — especially those that needed a kind soul to care about them.
+I wish Bob had been able to receive an award that showed that people truly realized that he was an incredibly insightful man who loved his job and cared about the students — especially those who needed a kind soul to care about them.

 Originally published as HeroicStories #719 on July 20, 2007